-Pets need time to become comfortable with a new environment.
-Here are a few things to do as you get settled.
+Pets need time to adjust to a new environment.
+Here are a few things to do as you get settled:

 - Check the house and yard.
 Before you let them loose to explore, check for any hazards.
 Look for dangerous items (broken fences, items left behind) or poisonous plants or products that could harm your pet.
 Make sure everything is secure and there are no easy areas for them to escape through.

-- Give them space and time.
-Once the home and yard are secured, let your pets freely explore their new home.
-Set up their bed, food, water and toys so it feels like home.
+- Let them explore.
+Once the home and yard are secured, let your pet get to know their new home.
+Set up their bed, food, water and toys so it feels familiar.